schlubbi/word_gen/README.md

 # WordGen

-A simple word generator written in Ruby.
+A simple word list generator written in Ruby.
 It generates all possible combinations of characters in the given length.
 It comes with different character sets to choose from.
 You can use `word_gen -l` to get a list of all available sets.